flintlang/flint-2/docs/guide.md

  * Libra

 #### Install
-Assuming you have all the prerequisites, you should be able to build flint by running
+Assuming you have all the prerequisites, you should be able to build Flint by running

 ```bash
 git clone https://www.github.com/flintlang/flint-2.git